Maroon502/cgl-src/README.md

 [![Package][package-img]][package-url] [![Documentation][documentation-img]][documentation-url] [![License][license-img]][license-url]

 The package provides Low-level bindings to the [Cgl] library.
 [Cgl] build with [CoinUtils] ([CoinUtils-src]), [Osi] ([Clp-src]) and [Clp] ([Clp-src])(Optional) support.

+By this package, you don't need to worry about installing Cgl in the system, and it's a package for **all platforms**.

 The COIN-OR Cut Generation Library (Cgl) is a collection of cut generators that can be used with other COIN-OR packages that make use of cuts, such as, the mixed integer linear programming solvers [Cbc] ([Cbc-src]) or [BCP] ([BCP-src]).
 Cgl uses the [Osi] ([Osi-src]) to use or communicate with a solver, such as the linear programming solvers [Clp] [Clp-src].
 It does not directly call a solver.

 ## Usage